hatgit/forex-gpt/README.md

 **Understanding the maximum message size and token-limit imposted by Chat GPT:**

-The following prompts should work, as they scratch the upper threshold of the token limit per message, which is currently 32k tokens, based on the latest engine upgrade to Forex-GPT, switching `gpt-3.5-turbo-0301` to `gpt-4-32k-0314` so that you can query larger historical time-frames.
+The following prompts should work, as they scratch the upper threshold of the token limit per message, which is currently 32k tokens, based on the latest engine upgrade to Forex-Rates, switching `gpt-3.5-turbo-0301` to `gpt-4-32k-0314` so that you can query larger historical time-frames.

 **Sample prompts from the last hour of minute data to the last 60 months of month candle stick data:**

-Try asking Forex-GPT these prompts:
+Try asking Forex-Rates these prompts:

 * "What is the overall sentiment for the EURUSD currency pair using ten-minute candles for the past ten hours, excluding volume data?"
 * "What is the overall sentiment for the GBPUSD currency pair using sixty-minute candles for the past sixty hours, excluding volume data?"